Closed Buttonhole Stitch| A Classic Touch For Your Fabric Creations

 Closed Buttonhole Stitch Embroidery Designs

 That’s what I was talking about before.
 Buttonhole stitch isn’t just for buttons.
 Some types are meant for embroidery.
 Closed buttonhole stitch is one of those types.
 You can do some stunning embroidery stitches with it.
 Hard to believe?
+Well, it is easier than doing knotted buttonhole stitch embroidery.

 Here are a few of the work I have done so far-